 Structuring virtual meetings using these 5 simple rules will be a game-changer for your business:

 1. Prepare Beforehand

-Different types of meetings require different types of preparation.
+Different types of virtual meetings require different types of preparation.
 Determine which materials and technology make the most sense for this particular presentation.
 A bit of research might be required.
 For example: